molgenis/ngs-utils/rnaseq_parser/README.md

 Works with Python 3

 Python command line tool to parse all data from our PublicRNAseq pipeline into a molgenis database.
 Takes as input the folders with the .sh job files that were submitted to the cluster and the .out and .err log files.
 Need a molgenis server running locally or remotely, see https://github.com/molgenis/molgenis for more info.
+The EMX data/SampleTracking_EMX_v<version>.xlsx has to be uploaded into molgenis.

 For help do